calculquebec/cq-formation-advanced-python/ul-20160216/02-interpreter.md

 Time = 0.4207670000000000 sec
 ~~~

-Be aware that your measurements can be significatly different on different computers.
-Now for it's Python counterpart:
+Be aware that your measurements can be significantly different on different computers.
+Now for its Python counterpart:

 ~~~ {.input}
 $ python approx_pi.py 100000000